English

 What are Antibody Therapies?

-Antibody therapies augment the naturally occurring antibodies in our immune system that help the immune system recognize infections.3 Antibodies have been developed to help identify and attack malignant cells in multiple myeloma, and in other cancers.
+Antibody therapies augment the naturally occurring antibodies in our immune system that help the immune system recognize infections.1,2,3 Antibodies have been developed to help identify and attack malignant cells in multiple myeloma, and in other cancers.
 Multiple novel combinations of antibody therapeutics are now available for the management of multiple myeloma.
-These include1,4-6: Signaling lymphocyte
+These include: Anti-CD38 antibodies

 What are Antibody Therapies?
 Read More »